regulusmagnus/big-edit/README.md

 ### Fun Facts

-- All new save files have two light fixtures turned on.
+- All new save files start with two light fixtures turned on.
 One is at the paint station in the intro valley.
-I don't yet know what the other one is!
+If you have all in-game achievements you might be able to guess the other!
 - All save files have a world seed value.
 I have no idea what this is used for!